MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ### Importing data to SAC

-For every Model an import job from the file server is setup weekly:
+For every Model, an import job from the file server is set up weekly:

 ![](2021-04-14-15-25-58.png)

 The job can be refreshed manually as well by hitting the Refresh button.
-THe scheduling can be changed by clicking the calendar button.
+We can change the scheduling by clicking the calendar button.

-On the right side the last imports are displayed.
-If there are two files merged it is also showing here:
+On the right side, the last imports are displayed.
+If there are two files merged, it is also showing here:

 ![](2021-04-14-14-23-52.png)

-In this case the OPEN ITEMS NEW AR MODEL is containing the main file (STA_OPEN_CUST_ITEMS) and an additional file from the Excel Upload folder:
+In this case, the OPEN ITEMS NEW AR MODEL contains the main file (STA_OPEN_CUST_ITEMS) and an additional file from the Excel Upload folder:

 ![](2021-04-14-14-25-40.png)

-The mapping of the model from the basefile can be checked here:
+We can check the mapping of the model from the base file here:

 ![](2021-04-14-14-29-05.png)